sudo-change/golang-api/README.md

-# golnag-api
+# golang-api

-this repository is about apis
+this repository is all about API